Choosing the right field type

 - Optional file upload: “Upload proof of payment (bank statement)”

-This provides actual proof of work - not just a meaningless single-item selection.
+This captures actual proof - not just a meaningless single selection.

 - Quality check: “Verified formatting”, “Checked for errors”, “Confirmed accuracy”, “Reviewed by second person”